 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Over the last 10 years, most churches in Tajikistan have had their registration revoked, and unregistered churches meet in secrecy.
-Because it is the poorest former Soviet republic, many pastors and church leaders are leaving the country to work in Russia in order to support their families.
-The majority of the population is younger than 30, and the country lacks basic infrastructure.
-General corruption and the opium trade compound its difficulties.
+Since 2008, the government has revoked the registration of most churches in Tajikistan, and unregistered churches must meet covertly.
+Economic hardship in the nation has forced many pastors and church leaders to seek work in Russia to support their families.
+Tajikistan lacks basic infrastructure, while corruption and the opium trade compound its difficulties.

-Christian converts from Islam are persecuted by family members, and government harassment of unregistered churches is increasing.
+Christian converts from Islam are persecuted by family members, and unregistered churches are increasingly harassed by the government.

 What It Means To Follow Christ In Tajikistan:

 New Christian converts receive the harshest treatment.
-Believers are sometimes beaten and abused, and they are frequently summoned to appear at the local secret police office.
-Many churches meet openly, but informants often attend.
-It is illegal to teach children about any religion.
-In 2017, Pastor Bakhrom Holmatov was arrested for possessing “extremist literature”; he had a copy of Josh McDowell’s More Than a Carpenter.
+Believers are sometimes beaten and abused, and they are frequently summoned for questioning by the secret police.
+Many churches meet openly, but government informants are often in attendance.
+It is illegal to teach children about Christ.
+The government restricts evangelism and the distribution of Christian literature, which it considers “extremist literature.”

 Access To Bibles:

-VOM provides resources for evangelism and ministry tools for believers conducting outreach.
+VOM provides Bibles, Christian literature and other resources and ministry tools to equip believers for outreach.
 Give to VOM’s Global Ministry

-- Pray for Tamara, the widow of Pastor Sergey, who was martyred in 2004.
+- Pray for Pastor Bakhrom Kholmatov, who was released from prison in December 2019.